 China combines the world's largest population with an increasingly strong focus on English as it has become progressively more central to the global economy.
-The British Council estimated that by 2015 the English language market in China will reach RMB50 billion (about US$160 million).

 Excellent, so there are plenty of jobs.

 Actually, it's not necessarily all good; China's private language market is largely unregulated and is still maturing at this point.
-The lack of regulation leads to a very wide range in quality in terms of schools.
+The lack of regulation leads to a very wide range of quality in terms of schools.

 China's many rules and regulations are complicated.
 The process of procuring visas is a good example.